OR WAIT null SECS

 Herpes Zoster (Shingles) Vaccine

 Herpes zoster, commonly referred to as shingles, is characterized by a painful, blistering rash that is caused by the same virus that causes chickenpox.
-An estimated 1 million people will develop shingles in the
+An estimated 1 million people will develop shingles in the United States each year, with adults over age 60 being most at risk and prone to more serious complications of the virus.

 The recent introduction of the herpes zoster vaccine is a unique use of a vaccine in that it is not intended to prevent an infection, but for the prevention of a recurrence of the infection, explained Tyring.
 Since this vaccine contains a live virus, there is a chance it could cause the chickenpox infection and should not be administered to anyone who has not had the chickenpox or patients with compromised or weakened immune systems.
 But for those patients who are good candidates for this vaccine, the potential health benefits are excellent.